LWFlouisa/UploadedFairyOELN/cliffnotes.md

 title: "Cliff Notes"
 ---
 ## UPLOADED FAIRY
 Uploaded fairy is a work of Gothic Fiction, Cyberpunk, Dystopian, Psychological, and Social commentary.
+I wish to market it as "NumeroHex" fiction.

 ## CHAPTER 1